open-contracting/ocdskit/docs/cli/ocds.rst

 For the Python API, see :doc:`../api/upgrade`.

-If a single package is too large to hold in memory, use ``split-record-packages`` or ``split-release-packages`` to make it smaller.
 If a *release* package is too large, you can upgrade its individual releases using ``--root-path releases.item``.

+.. _package-records:

 package-records
 ---------------